-- [1] Griswold, Ralph E. and Madge T. Griswold.
+- 1. Griswold, Ralph E. and Madge T. Griswold.
 The Icon Programming Language.
-Prentice-Hall, Inc., Englewood Cliffs, New Jersey, 1983. - [2] Kernighan, Brian W., and Dennis M. Ritchie.
+Prentice-Hall, Inc., Englewood Cliffs, New Jersey, 1983. - 2.
+Kernighan, Brian W., and Dennis M. Ritchie.
 The C Programming Language.
-Prentice-Hall, Inc., Englewood Cliffs, New Jersey, 1978. - [3] Mitchell, William M. Porting the UNIX Implementation of Icon.
-Technical Report TR 83-10a, Department of Computer Science, The University of Arizona, Tucson, Arizona, July 1983. - [4] Griswold, Ralph E. and William H. Mitchell.
-Version 5.8 of Icon.
-Technical Report, Department of Computer Science, The University of Arizona, Tucson, Arizona, July 1983. - [5] Johnson, Stephen C. Unix Programmer's Manual, Seventh Edition.
-Bell Telephone Laboratories, Inc., Murray Hill, New Jersey, 1979. - [6] Aho, A. V., and S. C. Johnson.
-"LR Parsing" Computing Surveys 6, 2 (June 1974), 99-124. - [7] Hanson, David R. "Storage Management for an Implementation of SNOBOL4", Software-Practice and Experience 7, 2 (March 1977), 179-192. - [8] Hanson, David R. "Variable Associations in SNOBOL4", Software-Practice and Experience 6, 2 (April 1976), 245-254. - [9] Hanson, David R. The Manipulation of Variable-Length String Data in Fortran IV.
-Technical Report, Department of Computer Science, The University of Arizona, Tucson, Arizona, May 1975. - [10] Coutant, Cary A. and Stephen B. Wampler.
+Prentice-Hall, Inc., Englewood Cliffs, New Jersey, 1978. - 3.
+Mitchell, William W. Porting the UNIX Implementation of Icon.
+Technical Report TR 83-10c, Department of Computer Science, The University of Arizona, Tucson, Arizona, June 1984. - 4.
+Griswold, Ralph E., Robert K. McConeghy, and William H. Mitchell.
+Version 5.9 of Icon.
+Technical Report, Department of Computer Science, The University of Arizona, Tucson, Arizona, July 1984. - 5.
+Johnson, Stephen C. "Yacc: Yet Another Compiler-Compiler" Unix Programmer's Manual, Seventh Edition.
+Bell Telephone Laboratories, Inc., Murray Hill, New Jersey, 1979. - 6.
+Aho, A. V., and S. C. Johnson.
+"LR Parsing"" Computing Surveys 6, 2 (June 1974), 99-124. - 7.
+Hanson, David R. "Storage Management for an Implementation of SNOBOL4", Software-Practice and Experience 7, 2 (March 1977), 179-192. - 8.
+Hanson, David R. "Variable Associations in SNOBOL4", Software-Practice and Experience 6, 2 (April 1976), 245-254. - 9.
+Hanson, David R. The Manipulation of Variable-Length String Data in Fortran IV.
+Technical Report, Department of Computer Science, The University of Arizona, Tucson, Arizona, May 1975. - 10.
+Griswold, Ralph E. and William H. Mitchell.
+Installation and Maintenance Guide for Version 5.9 of Icon.
+Technical Report TR 84-13, Department of Computer Science, The University of Arizona, Tucson, Arizona.
+August 1984. - 11.
+Coutant, Cary A. and Stephen B. Wampler.
 A Tour Through the C Implementation of Icon; Version 5.
-Technical Report TR 81-11a, Department of Computer Science, The University of Arizona, Tucson, Arizona, December 1981. - [11] Korb, John Timothy.
+Technical Report TR 81-11a, Department of Computer Science, The University of Arizona, Tucson, Arizona, December 1981. - 12.
+Griswold, Ralph E., William H. Mitchell, and Stephen B. Wampler.
+The C Implementation of Icon; A Tour Through Version 5.
+Technical Report TR 83-11a, Department of Computer Science, The University of Arizona, Tucson, Arizona.
+December 1983. - 13.
+Korb, John Timothy.
 The Design and Implementation of a Goal-Directed Programming Language.
 Ph.D.
-Dissertation, Technical Report TR 79-11, Department of Computer Science, The University of Arizona, Tucson, Arizona, June 1979. - [12] Hanson, David R., and Walter J. Hansen.
+Dissertation, Technical Report TR 79-11, Department of Computer Science, The University of Arizona, Tucson, Arizona, June 1979. - 14.
+Hanson, David R., and Walter J. Hansen.
 Icon Implementation Notes.
 Technical Report TR 79-12a, Department of Computer Science, The University of Arizona, Tucson, Arizona, February 1980.

-Appendix A

-The Parse Tree
+Appendix A - The Parse Tree

 The parse tree is a collection of nodes, described below, rooted at a proc node.
 Nodes have a common format: the first field contains the node type, the second and third fields contain a line and column number relating the node to the source program, and the next zero to four fields contain node-dependent information.
-The line and column numbers are usually those of the first token or the central token of the construct; for example, in binop nodes, they are the location of the operator; in if nodes, they are the location of the if token.
+The line and column numbers are unusually those of the first token or the primary token of the construct; for example, in binop nodes, they are the location of the operator; in if nodes, they are the location of the if token.